Chapter 7:

 Time seemed to slow down in that silent space.
 I was left hanging aimlessly for too long.
 Honestly, I was starting to feel scared.

-What if I had committed a great sin that I had forgotten?
+What if I’d committed a grave sin I’d forgotten?

 The point grew larger.
 Little by little, until it no longer looked like a mere point.